 D. Parents may have the right at any time to investigate or review the contents of their child’s files and e-mail files in accordance with the charter school’s Protection and Privacy of Pupil Records Policy.
 Parents have the right to request the termination of their child’s individual account at any time.

 E. Charter school employees should be aware that the charter school retains the right at any time to investigate or review the contents of their files and e-mail files.
-In addition, charter school employees should be aware that data and other materials in files maintained on the charter school system may be subject to review, disclosure, or discovery under Minnesota Statutes chapter 13 (Minnesota Government Data Practices Act).
+In addition, charter school employees should be aware that data and other materials in files maintained on the charter school system may be subject to review, disclosure, or discovery under Minnesota Statutes, chapter 13 (Minnesota Government Data Practices Act).

 F. The charter school will cooperate fully with local, state and federal authorities in any investigation concerning or related to any illegal activities or activities not in compliance with charter school policies conducted through the charter school system.